wandb/runchain/README.md

 <img src="/docs/runchain-lineage.jpg" width="100%">

 [Example run chain project in W&B](https://wandb.ai/shawn/branchtest_400_200_1000/artifacts/checkpoint/run-orffw4hm-checkpoint/49126f1c69f4b99223d0/lineage)
+(the lineage view for a large project takes a little while to load.
+Try switching the Style dropdown to "Complete")

 You will use Weave dashboards to visualize metrics for "run chains", which are paths through such a tree.